cpjobling/eg-247-textbook/_build/labs/lab01/index.md

 (2 marks)

-## Assessment criteria
+## What to Hand In

+### Claim

 Up to three marks can be claimed according to how many of parts 1-5 in the lab exercises have been completed.
-The mini project is worth an additional two marks.
-There are an additional 5 marks available for participating in the peer assessment.
+The mini project is worth an additional 2 marks.

-Detailed marking criteria for this and the other labs and the project are given in the linked [Assessment Criteria](https://docs.google.com/spreadsheets/d/1EQzwSfGMdw8oiQds4bUR8sZTCgb2lMvcJHjmea-8hW4/edit?usp=sharing) [Google sheet].

-## What to Hand In
+Make your claim by downloading and editing the labwork claim form and declaration: [lab01-claim.docx](lab01-claim.docx) [Word].

 ### Submission

 You should submit the following to the **Lab 01: Elementary Signals** Assignment on Canvas.

-1. The completed labwork claim form and declaration [lab01-claim.docx](lab01-claim.docx) [Word].
+1. The completed labwork claim form and declaration.
-1. As evidence for completion of the lab exercises, you should attach your completed version of the Live Script file `elem_signals.mlx`.
+2. As evidence for completion of the lab exercises, your completed version of the Live Script file `elem_signals.mlx`.
-1. As evidence of completion of the Miniproject the Simulink model of the piecewise linear signal `signal.slx`.
+3. As evidence of completion of the Miniproject, the Simulink model of the piecewise linear signal `signal.slx`.

 ### Deadline